thin-edge/thin-edge.io/vision.md

 **Key problems for users:**

-Until now, when developing device software, IoT proejct teams and device builders had to spend a lot of time solving generic challenges such as connecting to a cloud or IoT, dealing with certificates, queuing and persisting messages to handle instable connections or allowing the device to be managed centrally, to keep it secure and up-to-date.
+Until now, when developing device software, IoT project teams and device builders were spending a lot of time solving generic challenges such as connecting to a cloud or IoT, dealing with certificates, queuing and persisting messages to handle unstable connections or allowing the device to be managed centrally, to keep it secure and up-to-date.

 Today, to overcome those challenges customers can either implement all those components themselves, which typical results in complex embedded code, which usually has less Individual, device-specific, custom code which needs to be maintained over the complete device lifecycle